cyberraff/DigitalClock/README.md

 # DigitalClock
-simple Digital clock with a callender
+simple Digital clock with a calender